pdpdhp/multielementmesher/README.md

 #--------------------------------------------
 #Grid Levels vary from the first line of the grid_specification.txt to the last line as the coarsest level!
 #Default values from 6 to 0!
-set res_lev 4
+set res_lev 5

-#LOCAL AND GLOBAL SMOOTHER:
+#GLOBAL AND LOCAL SMOOTHER:
 #--------------------------------------------
-# running structured elliptic solver over local domains only if global is switched off (e.g. near the configuration) (YES/NO)
-set local_smth NO

-# number of iterations to run the local elliptic solver.
-# (>1000 Recommended)
-set lsmthiter 2000

 # running elliptic solver over all domains excluding boundary layers.
 (YES/NO)
 set global_smth YES

 # number of iterations to run the global elliptic solver.
 # (>1000 Recommended)
 set gsmthiter 3000

+# running structured elliptic solver over local domains only if global is switched off (e.g. near the configuration) (YES/NO)
+set local_smth NO

+# number of iterations to run the local elliptic solver.
+# (>1000 Recommended)
+set lsmthiter 2000

 #GROWTH RATIOS:
 #--------------------------------------------